A Walker study suggests that market blog user experience will overtake product and price as the key brand differentiator.

 Don’t be afraid to use white space!
 Filling your blog with various colors is bad fashion and an approach that’ll drive most of your traffic away.
 Nowadays, the minimalistic trend is at its peak, so take advantage of it while it still lasts.

 White and black – simple and traditional.
-These are the colors that people got used to, so when faced with a different experience, many users can get an odd feeling, and let me assure you it’s not a positive one.
+These are the colors that people got used to.
+When faced with a different experience, many users can get an odd feeling, and let me assure you it’s not a positive one.

 Optimize Your Site for Mobile